lykimq/MoneyWise/README.md

 ## Test with bot

 Run MoneyWise with bot to check the webhook legacy account installation.
+Add this change to trigger the bot.

 ## ✨ What is MoneyWise?